 - Notify user that they are already subscribed: If a user attempts to submit your form using an email address that is already in your Mailchimp audience, they’ll see a validation message that reads, “A contact with that email address is already subscribed.”
 Users will not be notified if the Update the profile if this contact is already in an audience option is also selected.

 Once you’ve configured your settings, make sure to save your form.

 Connecting Additional Fields

-To send additional entry fields to MailChimp, you’ll need to map your form fields to any available fields in Mailchimp.
+To send additional entry fields to Mailchimp, you’ll need to map your form fields to available fields in Mailchimp.
 First, scroll down to the Custom Field Name section in your Mailchimp form connection settings.

 - Email Address